 NOTE: Many of the recent news stories and market moves connected to bitcoin and the crypto-space continues appearing to carry hallmarks of garden-variety, bubble mania; while at the same time more news keeps coming out that the crypto-craze is here to stay.
 For example, also this week, shares in Long Island Ice Tea Corporation, a ready-to-drink iced tea company, rose as much as 289% after the unprofitable, Hicksville NY-based company renamed itself ‘Long Blockchain Corp’; while at the same time Goldman Sachs confirmed that they are setting up a trading desk that will be operational by June to make markets in crypto.

 12/28/17: BOTTOM LINE: Here’s my last entry (since this post is just for the bitcoin highlights of 2017).
 I hope there was enough information above for readers to make their own decision whether to be a bitcoin bull or a bitcoin bear (and like all the rest of your financial decisions, not let someone else make them for you).
 I hope one of the takeaways readers get out of this post is that if anyone is a bitcoin bull, hopefully they aren’t confusing buying bitcoin with actual investing.
 IMO, the rising price of bitcoin is mainly due to 1) Hedging (folks with ‘gold-bug mentality’ that don’t have faith in fiat currency +/or centralized gov’t); 2) Short-term speculating (folks driven by greed, Fear Of Missing Out, or an endless craving for ‘action’, etc etc); and 3) Long-term speculating (folks buying for very legitimate reasons and holding because they believe bitcoin is here to stay which could very well be true).
 I personally have no problem with anyone trying to make money buying bitcoin.
-There is nothing wrong with going to the track, picking horses and having fun watching them run as long as they know they are gambling (with great skill perhaps, but gambling nonetheless); and as long as they are only using ‘play money’.
+There is nothing wrong with people going to the track, picking horses and having fun watching them run as long as they know they are gambling (with great skill perhaps, but gambling nonetheless); AND as long as they are only using ‘play money’.

 Full disclosure, after hearing both sides, I am personally leaning slightly bitcoin bullish but I never bought any.
 I presently live in Bangkok, I tried to buy bitcoin, but so far the online sites I tried will not yet accept American citizens to open accounts (most likely because they have not yet met US regulations & compliance requirements).
 My understanding, the only way for a US citizen in Thailand to buy bitcoin is by cash, a so-called ‘cash exchange’, after which your bitcoin goes into your bitcoin ‘wallet’ (instead of going into your account at a so-called ‘online exchange’).
 Meaning that a ‘cash’ bitcoin trade is a person-to-person (P2P) transfer, which is sort of like a glorified ‘Craigslist’ or ‘eBay’ arrangement that you make with people that didn’t need to show any ID to become the counter-party (which I’m not comfortable with).
-So for now, I will keep watching bitcoin from the sidelines and wishing I was long bitcoin (especially when that day in the not-too-distant-future comes when that 21st millionth bitcoin is ‘mined’ and the scarcity games actually begin).
+So for now, I will keep watching bitcoin from the sidelines and wishing I was long bitcoin, especially when that day in the not-too-distant-future (around June 2023*) when that 21st millionth bitcoin is ‘mined’ and the scarcity games actually begin.

 I will end this post with a quote from Andrei Popescu, co-founder of the Crypto-One-Stop-Solution (COSS) exchange.
 This is my favorite bitcoin quote of all of 2017, especially the last line, which goes for any market (heck for life itself): “There is no right current price to reflect the current right valuation of bitcoin.
 Buying bitcoin into a long term projection is right.
 Selling bitcoin and taking profit is also right.
 You don’t have to be right, just less wrong than the rest.”